-- 6.2 The Principal Valuer shall value all the real estate held under the scheme, on the basis of a full valuation with physical inspection in respect of the site of the real estate and an inspection of the building(s) and facilities erected thereon once a year, and in any event for the purposes of issuance of new units.
-The Principal Valuer shall also produce a valuation report on real estate to be acquired or sold by the scheme or where new units are offered by the scheme or in any other circumstances prescribed by the Code.
-The contents of the valuation report shall comply with 6.8. - 6.3 The valuation methodology shall follow the "Valuation Standards on Properties" published from time to time by the Hong Kong Institute of Surveyors or the International Valuation Standards issued from time to time by the International Valuation Standards Council.
+- 6.2 The Principal Valuer shall value all the real estate held under the scheme, on the basis of a full valuation with physical inspection in respect of the site of the real estate and an inspection of the building(s) and facilities erected thereon once a year.
+The Principal Valuer shall also produce a valuation report on real estate to be acquired or sold by the scheme or in any other circumstances prescribed by the Code.
+The contents of the valuation report shall comply with 6.8. - Notes: (1) The Principal Valuer may appoint a competent business valuer or other qualified valuer to assist in preparing the valuation of a Minority-owned Property taking into account any impact or implications the specific ownership structure or any relevant divestment or other restrictions may have on the value of the property. - (2) Valuation of a Minority-owned Property is often conducted by a property valuer engaged by the joint venture entity holding the property (the "JV valuer").
+In the case of annual valuation, the management company may adopt the valuation issued by the JV valuer provided that it is reasonably satisfied with the JV valuer's competence and independence having regard to its duties under this Code.
+In such case, the obligations on the Principal Valuer under 6.2 above would not apply to such Minority-owned Properties. - (3) Where a scheme proposes to invest in other listed real estate investment trusts, strict compliance with the valuation requirements in this Chapter may not be required, in particular where the other real estate investment trust is listed and traded on an internationally recognised stock exchange and its financial reports are prepared in accordance with comparable accounting standards.
+The management company should consult the Commission at an early stage on any such proposal. - 6.3 The valuation methodology shall follow the HKIS Valuation Standards published from time to time by the Hong Kong Institute of Surveyors or the International Valuation Standards issued from time to time by the International Valuation Standards Council.
 Once adopted, the same valuation standards shall be applied consistently to all valuations of properties of the same REIT.